 - Make sure they have plenty to drink.
 If they have started eating solid food, offer plenty of cool drinks, especially water.

 - Don’t overheat your house.
 Even if they feel shivery, your child will be more comfortable in a well-aired room at a normal temperature.

 - If your child has a runny nose or is coughing at night, try raising the head of the bed slightly (to help keep the throat clear of mucus).

 - If your child has a fever, dress them in light clothes and use only light bedding.

-- Pamol® may help to relieve pain and reduce the fever (see our handy Little Helper tool to check the correct dosage).
+- Pamol® may help to relieve pain and reduce the fever (see our handy Dose Calculator to check the correct dosage).